 Yes, go to Miami Beach; that shit is amazing.
 The water is piss warm in November.
 It's heavenly.
 But don't miss all of the other feats of cultural genius that have sprouted from the minds and hands of Miami's weirdest and most ambitious creators.

 South Florida has one of the most unique water systems on the planet, the Everglades.
 Now, you can take your chances with the sawgrass, mosquitoes, and gators by canoeing there, or you can just hit up the Miccosukee Indian Village for a very loud but intimate airboat ride.
-The boats are driven by redneck Seminoles who are so familiar with the landscape that they see an overlay of a roadmap on what looks like an endless river of grass.
+The boats are driven by locals so familiar with the landscape that they see an overlay of a roadmap on what looks like an endless river of grass.
 The Village also has a bit of alligator wrestling for the kiddies.
 You usually get to pet a baby gator yourself, so it's worth a trip.

 The HM69 Nike Missile Base